brianc/node-pg-copy-streams/README.md

 })
 ```

-_Important_: Even if `pg-copy-streams.from` is used as a Writable (via `pipe`), you should not listen for the 'finish' event and expect that the COPY command has already been correctly acknowledged by the database.
+_Important_: When copying data into postgresql, even if `pg-copy-streams.from` is used as a Writable (via `pipe`), you should not listen for the 'finish' event and expect that the COPY command has already been correctly acknowledged by the database.
 Internally, a duplex stream is used to pipe the data into the database connection and the COPY command should be considered complete only when the 'end' event is triggered.

 ## install